AbbasPak/K-Means-Clustering-in-psychology-Case-study/Clustering methods.md

 Left: New dendrograms are created that combine $O_{3}$, $O_{4}$ and $O_{5}$  in one dendrogram.
 Right: At last, the final dendrogram is created that combines all the data points together.

+## DBSCAN Clustering

+`DBSCAN` (Density-Based Spatial Clustering Application with Noise) is an unsupervised machine learning algorithm used for clustering data.
+Unlike algorithms like K-Means Clustering, DBSCAN groups together data points that are close to each other based on density, rather than trying to create spherical clusters.
+The key aspect of DBSCAN is that it can identify and exclude data points that are considered "noise" or outliers - those that do not belong to any dense cluster.
+This makes DBSCAN well-suited for tasks like outlier detection, as it can identify data points that lie outside the main groups or clusters.
+In contrast, K-Means Clustering is very sensitive to outliers.
+Since it tries to create spherical clusters, the introduction of a single outlier can significantly impact the resulting clusters.
+DBSCAN, on the other hand, is more robust to outliers and can identify clusters of arbitrary shape, not just spherical ones.
+Overall, DBSCAN is a powerful clustering algorithm that excels at handling noisy data and finding clusters of varying densities and shapes, making it a valuable tool in many data analysis and machine learning applications.

 ### References